rilexus/prym-frontend-application-template-signup/README.md

 * "Street" input of type text
 * "House/Apartment" input of type text
 * "ZIP" input of type number
-* "City" input of type number
+* "City" input of type string
 * All address related fields MUST only be visible if the "Show Address" checkbox is checked.
 * "Additional information" textarea field for additional information.
 * The Redux store